 Jurisdiction of the Supreme Court of Georgia

-Being the highest court in the state, Georgia’s Supreme Court reviews decisions made by lower courts in civil and criminal cases.
+Being the highest court in the state, Georgia’s Supreme Court reviews decisions made by lower courts in civil and criminal cases, including the death sentence.
 The constitutionality of Georgia statutes, appeals from criminal cases in which the death penalty could be imposed, and petitions from decisions of the Georgia Court of Appeals fall under its exclusive jurisdiction.

 Afterward, the justices review trial transcripts, case records, and the accompanying legal briefs prepared by attorneys.
 After extensive discussion by the justices, an opinion is adopted or rejected.

 Another major responsibility of the Supreme Court includes oversight of the legal profession and the judiciary.

 If you are appealing your case to the Supreme Court of Georgia, contact a well-respected and well-established Atlanta appeals attorney.
 In addition to offering you peace of mind, legal advocacy can improve your case’s outcome.

 How Can You Contact the Georgia Supreme Court?

 The Georgia Supreme Court Office of the Clerk maintains all case files and records.
 If you need information, you can reach the Clerk’s office by phone at (404) 656-3470.

 Otherwise, you can visit or send mail to the courthouse with your questions and concerns.
 Be advised that the Clerk’s Office does not respond to email inquiries.

 Where Is the Georgia Supreme Court Located?